ordina-jworks/ordina-jworks.github.io/_posts/2020-12-14-chaos-engineering.md

 Be careful with experiments that modify the application state (cache or databases) or that can’t be rolled back easily or at all.

-Eventually when you start doing Chaos Experiments in your production environment, you will want to inform members of your organization about what you're doing, why you're doing it and when.
+Eventually when you start doing Chaos Experiments in your production environment, you want to inform members of your organization about what you're doing, why you're doing it and when.

 ### Learn and verify